Duc-Tran-VT/SCI-method/README.md

 Note 1.
 The data is raw, uncalibrated signal.
 More detailed information is in Section 2.2 Data processing.

 Note 2.
-Files' name and what does it do
+Files' names and what does it do

 All.mat: Data from Q_set.